dgochenour/dds_micro_labs_cpp98/README.md

 Lab 7.
 Waitsets

+  - remove or comment out the exclusize ownership code in the pub and sub
   - modify the subscriber code to use a waitset to be notified of data
   - "recycle" the listener callback and call it when the WaitSet returns with data.